Yoga and cultural appropriation: Appropriating yoga

 The British yoga teacher Nadia Gilani, author of the 2022 book The Yoga Manifesto, writes that modern yoga as exercise has lost its way.
 She proposes a programme "on how we can work together to restore yoga and preserve its roots in ways to benefit everyone."
 The Guardian reports that yoga teachers in India feel that western yoga has appropriated their culture, quoting Vikram Jeet Singh of Goa as saying that "his own culture [had been] wiped out and suppressed by colonisation."
 Yoga teachers of South Asian heritage like Nikita Desai have stated that yoga has been "colonised" by wealthy white society, putting it out of reach of many people.
 The same article, however, quotes Gilani as saying that "I don’t think claiming yoga back as an Indian practice for only Indians is the way", since the situation is not in her view a matter of the west having "colonised" yoga.
 Gilani comments that while she is a "person of colour", she was born and teaches yoga in the west, and that her yoga practice must fit her modern life.

 The yoga teacher and studio owner Arundhati Baitmangalkar, writing in Yoga International, describes some aspects of yoga marketing as cultural appropriation.
-She identifies yoga studios, yoga teachers and yoga-related businesses as among those misusing yoga, stating that sacred symbols like idols of Buddha, Ganesha, Patanjali, and Shiva need to be treated with "reverence", just as the Om ॐ symbol, yoga sutras, and mandalas are not "décor" and that they should not be added "casually" to beautify a yoga space.
+She identifies yoga studios, yoga teachers and yoga-related businesses as among those misusing yoga, stating that sacred symbols like idols of Buddha, Ganesha, Patanjali, and Shiva need to be treated with reverence, just as the Om ॐ symbol, yoga sutras, and mandalas are not "décor" and that they should not be added casually to beautify a yoga space.

 The Swedish yoga teacher Rachel Brathen, author of the bestselling 2015 book Yoga Girl, responding to comments on her website, notes that whereas the British Raj banned yoga in India, it is now ubiquitous in the western world, and asks whether it is cultural appropriation to practice and to teach yoga "as a white or non-Hindu".
 Brathen answers that she does not know whether she should stop using incense, or Tibetan bells, or having a Buddha statue on her altar, and so on.
 She notes that her website does not have an "About yoga..." page on the origins of modern yoga, but agrees that it would be a worthy addition.
 She states that when she was young she wore a bindi on her forehead, stopping when someone objected.
-She comments that she is now ashamed that she has an Om symbol tattooed on her foot, which she notes is considered an impure part of the body by Hindus.
+She comments that she has an Om symbol tattooed on her foot, and would have undone it were that possible, not least because the foot is considered an impure part of the body by Hindus.